ONSdigital/dp-census-atlas/README.md

 - tag the release `git tag -s v1.7.0` and paste in the release notes here too to 'annotate' the tag
 - push the release `git push --follow-tags`
 - wait for the CI
-- go to https://github.com/ONSdigital/dp-census-atlas/releases and Draft a new release
+- go to <https://github.com/ONSdigital/dp-census-atlas/releases> and 'Draft a new release'
 - choose the tag
 - add a release title `Release 1.7.0`
 - paste in release notes again!
+- click 'Publish release'
+- go to Concourse
-- click Publish release
+- wait for release to go green
+- in 'production-ship-it', trigger a new build

 ## Content.json